dvklopfenstein/enrichmentanalysis/CONTRIBUTING.md

 ## When to confer
 If you are adding tests, documentation, or bug fixes please open a pull request.

-If you are adding new functionality, please email to confer to strategize architectural changes.
+If you are adding new functionality, please email to strategize architectural changes.

 ## Submitting a Pull Request